-One of the benefits of Nested virtualization is running multiple hypervisors on the same host server.
+One of the benefits of nested virtualization is running multiple hypervisors on the same host server.
 This includes ESXi hypervisors , which can be installed as a virtual machines.
-The solution, commonly referred to as Nested ESXi, opens the door to a lot of interesting use cases such as development and testing, virtual training, or virtual sales demos.
+The solution, commonly referred to as Nested ESXi, opens the door to a lot of interesting use cases such as development and testing, virtual training, or virtual sales demos and POCs.

 In this article, I am going to answer some common questions, discuss performance and common use-cases, provide a short walkthrough on how to enable a Nested ESXi and provide a list of CloudShare’s preconfigured ESXi environments.